A refined Frauchiger--Renner paradox based on strong contextuality: Introduction

 We use this GHZ--FR paradox to provide two no-go theorems of increasing strength, the GHZ--FR \textit{truth} and \textit{agreement} no-go theorems.
-In the truth no-go theorem the emphasis lies on the agents’ points of view about an underlying (absolute) truth, whereas in the agreement no-go theorem the underlying truth is replaced by classical agents, who classically communicate, agreeing on outcome values.
-The truth no-go theorem connects to the literature on the Absoluteness of Observed Events, often invoked in Wigner's friend-type paradoxes \cite{bong2020strong,cavalcanti2021implications,haddara2022possibilistic,leegwater2022greenberger,schmid2023review,brukner2018no,ormrod2022no,ormrod2023theories,nurgalieva2018inadequacy,vilasini2019multi,montanhano2023contextuality,schmid2023review,leegwater2022greenberger,zukowski2021physics,walleghem2023extended,walleghem2024connecting,montanhano2023contextuality,gao2019quantum,guerin2020no}, and its assumptions are natural and easy to grasp.
-If one wishes to resolve this no-go theorem by rejecting the existence of absolute facts, the agreement no-go theorem suggests that the only agents who may assign an outcome to a measurement are those with direct access to it: the experimenter and by extension any agent learning about its result.
+In the truth no-go theorem the emphasis lies on the agents’ points of view about an underlying (absolute) truth, whereas in the agreement no-go theorem the underlying truth is replaced by the consistency condition that classical agents, who classically communicate and meet, must agree on outcome values.
+The truth no-go theorem connects to the literature on the Absoluteness of Observed Events, often invoked in Wigner's friend-type paradoxes \cite{bong2020strong,cavalcanti2021implications,haddara2022possibilistic,leegwater2022greenberger,schmid2023review,brukner2018no,ormrod2022no,ormrod2023theories,nurgalieva2018inadequacy,vilasini2019multi,montanhano2023contextuality,zukowski2021physics,walleghem2023extended,walleghem2024connecting,gao2019quantum,guerin2020no,ying2023relating}, and its assumptions are natural and easy to grasp.
+If one wishes to resolve this no-go theorem by rejecting the existence of absolute facts, the agreement no-go theorem suggests that the only agents who may assign an outcome to a measurement are those with direct access to it: the experimenter and by extension any agent learning about its result, \ie any agent obtaining a (copy of) the outcome record.
 Of course, other resolutions of the paradox circumventing our no-go theorems are possible, for example by refuting the existence of superobservers as in Refs.~\cite{relano2018decoherence,relano2020decoherence,kastner2020unitary,zukowski2021physics,gambini2019single}, or by further restricting the validity of the Born rule as in Refs.~\cite{lazarovici2019quantum,sudbery2017single}.
 Protocols similar to the GHZ--FR paradox have been proposed before in Refs.~\cite{zukowski2021physics,leegwater2022greenberger}, but with a different analysis and weaker no-go theorems.
 A detailed comparison with these protocols and a broader discussion about how our contributions fit within the existing literature can be found in \Cref{sec:previous_work} and \Cref{appendix:related_work}.

 \paragraph*{Outline} This document is organised as follows.
 In \Cref{sec:FR_paradox}, we recap the Wigner's friend \cite{wigner1995remarks} and FR \cite{frauchiger2018quantum} scenarios and make two essential observations about the FR paradox.
 In \Cref{sec:GHZ_final}, we present the GHZ--FR paradox based on the strongly contextual GHZ--Mermin model.
 Next, we carefully analyse the required assumptions for this paradox and derive the GHZ--FR truth and agreement no-go theorems in \Cref{sec:GHZ_FR_nogo}, where we also propose a resolution.
 In \Cref{sec:comparison_FR}, we directly compare the GHZ--FR paradox to the original FR paradox, briefly review earlier responses to the FR paradox and comment on related work where protocols similar to the GHZ--FR paradox have been proposed.
 We conclude in \Cref{sec:conclusion} with discussing implications of the GHZ--FR paradox and directions for further research.
 The appendices contain clarifications of concepts and proofs, and gather some background material.